-She quickly understood that the subsequent stories of a delayed train and my staying near the station due to unavailability of a cooperative cab so late at night, did not quite fall into place.
+She quickly understood that the subsequent stories of a delayed train and my staying near the station due to unavailability of a cooperative cab so late at night did not entirely fall into place.

 The usual sob story of Ms Trust followed.
 It was almost to the script of the umpteen TV series she watched.
-Of course, she was ably supported by her incessant tear drops.
-I tried to defend with some semi-truths, it got worse.
+Of course, she supported by her incessant teardrops.
+I tried to defend with some semi-truths; it got worse.
 I found silence a better pacifier.

 Related reading: I love my husband, but sometimes I love the other man a tad more

 What remained since was my guilt trip.

 For every negotiation, whether it was for sending her to her hometown, or for getting my son a new and expensive toy, she had an easy arrow to pick.

 Eloquent tears mellowed her anger and kept raising my guilt levels.